 Bachelor of Arts in Accounting

-Bachelor of Arts degree programs in accounting are typically four years in length and require coursework based in theory and practice.
+B.A. degree programs in accounting are typically four years in length and require coursework based in theory and practice.
 General education requirements are also typically included.
 Many core courses focus on accounting, management, marketing, statistics, business or economics topics.
 These classes may include:

 - Business computer skills